usandrine/usandrine/README.md

 <h1 align="center">Hey there! 👋 I'm Umugwaneza Sandrine</h1>

 <p align="center">
-  A passionate Full-Stack Developer from Rwanda 🇷🇼
+ Welcome to my GitHub profile!
+I'm a full-stack software engineer passionate about open-source and building impactful projects.
+With expertise in React, TypeScript, Node.js ,PostgreSQL, Java and Spring boot.
+I love solving complex problems and creating solutions that make a difference.
 </p>

 ---

 ## 👩‍💻 About Me

-- 🎓 A Final Year Computer & Software Engineering Student @ University of Rwanda
 - 🌱 I love building impactful tools in AgriTech, EdTech, and HealthTech
-- 💡 Passionate about AI, Full-Stack Web & Mobile Apps, and Sustainable Tech
+- 💡 Passionate about  Full-Stack Web & Mobile Apps, and Sustainable Tech
-- 🧠 Currently learning IoT & advanced backend development
-- 💼 Open to internship  and job opportunities
+- 💼 Open to  job opportunities

 ---